kpango/resume/content/projects/glg.md

-glg is faster than Go standard logger and provides leveled logging and colorized output option.
+glg is faster than Go standard logger and provides levelled logging and colourised output option.

-Glg is used by many Yahoo Japan 's Go language platforms.
+Glg is used by many of Yahoo Japan's Go language platforms.